Barkstall STEM Night Exposes Students and Their Families to Fun Science and Engineering

 Meha Akella (second from right) and another REACT member (right), introduce young STEM Night visitors to oobleck.

 Several students from REACT (Reaching and Educating America's Chemists of Tomorrow) an Illinois student outreach group that does Chemistry demonstrations and hands-on activities.
 Students were able to get their hands on Oobleck (the non-Newtonian slimy substance that acts like a liquid—unless force is applied; then it acts like a solid.
-They also

 One Illinois student who participated in the event as a part of REACT was Connor McCloskey, a sophomore studying computer science.
 He says one way events like Barktall’s STEM Night benefits kids is that it “gives them another way to look at things.”